thisiskushal31/thisiskushal31/README.md

 <h4>Hey There,</h4>

 I'm Kushal, a ***Full Stack Software Developer*** passionate about building user-friendly, easy-to-use applications, that makes a difference to the lives of those around me.
 I like to explore new trends and learn new technologies.
-As of now, I am focused on ***DevOps***.
+As of now, I am focused on ***DevOps*** and ***Cloud*** technologies and tools.

 Want to know more about me?
 [Take a look at my portfolio](https://kushalgupta.netlify.app/).